BigPolarBear1/factorization/README.md

 To run: python3 run_qs.py -keysize 14 -base 100 -sbase 11 -debug 1 -lin_size 100 -quad_size 1000

 Update: I did some deep late night thinking.
 And you know, that shit with the quadratic coefficient, thats the modulus in SIQS.
 Thats exactly it.
 I dont know why I didnt see it earlier lol.
 However.. the moduli we are using are completely different.
 I wonder if I can combine both to make extreme bit reductions of smooth candidates... holy shit, I'm such a morron.
 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAH.
 People will think I'm a morron lol.

+GOD DAMNIT THATS IT.
+FUCK.
+Ok, tomorrow.
+I need one day to fix this mistake.
+ONE DAY.
+PREPARES YOURSELVES NAZI FUCKERS!!!!!!!!!!!!!!!!